Maianbar Bundeena Bus Service

 About our services

-Currently, 50% of our fleet operating route services are wheelchair accessible.
-We aim to improve this number as our fleet grows in the future.
-These accessible buses cover approximately 98.9% of the route services provided on Mondays to Fridays.
+100% of our fleet operating on route services are wheelchair accessible.
+These accessible buses cover all of the route services provided on Mondays to Fridays.
 Timetables for this service are available online (transportnsw.info), via the transport info line (131 500), or at the Depot.

 Training